 Note: Data available only for Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine

 Can you identify the many barriers women face when trying to get a job in science, technology, engineering and mathematics (STEM)?
-We must spread awareness and understanding of the norms and systemic gender bias that keep women from advancing in STEM careers, so that we can create effective strategies to meet the demands of the future of work in Europe and Central Asia.
+We must spread awareness and understanding of the norms and systemic gender bias that keep women from advancing in STEM careers, so that we can create effective strategies to meet the demands of the future of work Europe, Asia, and the Pacific.

 Bias in job descriptions and hiring processes